 Each is important in achieving a goal, which, in this case, concerns the performance of a nonprofit organization.
 So let’s look at each letter in the SMART goal acronym.

-If you want to learn more about SMART goals, this Ultimate Guide to SMART Goals is worth checking out.
+[To learn more about SMART goals see the Ultimate Guide to SMART Goals]

 Why SMART Goals Are Important for Nonprofit Organizations

 You might wonder why these SMART goals for NPOs are essential.
 The reality is that nonprofits face significant challenges that require clear-cut goals to overcome.
 So, what are some of these challenges?